Afrikaans Language Monument: Burgersdorp monument

 The first monument to commemorate Afrikaans was the monument in Burgersdorp, which was built in 1893, although it refers to the Hollandse taal or the Dutch language.
 It depicts a woman pointing her finger at a book in her hands.

+Petrus Steyn Monument

+Afrikaans Language Monument was created out of stones stacked by visitors at Petrus Steyn, Free State, on 14 August 1975, in celebration of the centenary of the Afrikaans Language.